remusa/algorithms-practice/concepts/design-patterns.md

 ## State Pattern

 * Allows the application to have a certain *state* and modify it.
-* A `class` changes its behaviour based on its state.
+* A `class` changes its behavior based on its state.
-* Objects represent various states and we have a `context` object whose behaviour changes based on the objects state.
+* Objects represent various states and we have a `context` object whose behavior changes based on the objects state.
 * Examples: React component state.

 ```javascript